 Kobe Beef vs Wagyu - Are They the Same Thing?

 So, what is the difference between Wagyu and Kobe Beef?
 Are they the same or they are totally different from each other?

-Actually, similar to ribeye vs prime-rib, Kobe beef is a variety of Wagyu.
-So, every Kobe steak is a Wagyu but not all Wagyu beef is Kobe.
+Actually, similar to ribeye vs prime-rib, Kobe is a variety of Wagyu.
+So, every Kobe steak is a Wagyu but not all Wagyu is Kobe.
 It may sound a bit confusing, but we will get into details in the coming sections below.

 Every Kobe steak is a Wagyu, but not all Wagyu Beef is Kobe.

-So, in a few words, Kobe beef is a type of Wagyu beef.
+So, in a few words, Kobe is a type of Wagyu beef.
 All Kobe Beef is Wagyu but not all Wagyu Beef is ‘Kobe’.

 What you need to know about Kobe Beef